kaliRegenold/SeniorDesign/DesignDoc/source/userdocs.rst

 ubuntu laptop connected to a router will be needed.
 The Xbox controller will need to be plugged in to the laptop.
 The user will have to launch the given ROS file on the laptop.
-This will run the Xbox node on the laptop and send the Xbox controller output through the router to the wifi on the pi which will drive the robot in the same manner as plugging the controller directly in to the pi.
+This will run the Xbox node on the laptop and send the Xbox controller output through the router to the WiFi on the Pi which will drive the robot in the same manner as plugging the controller directly in to the Pi.

 Autonomy is started and stopped by pressing the start button on the controller.
 Once the button is pressed, all controller commands (except the start button)